ibm-mas-manage/sno/docs/index.md

   - mas configure-ocp-for-mirror to configure a cluster to use a private registry as a mirror
 ```

-- Run the following command to provision SNO AWS Cluster.
+- Run the command to provision SNO AWS Cluster.
 It will automatically detect the single enode.
 - Enter your AWS credentials:
   - AWS API Key ID
   - AWS Secret Access Key